MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

               \[UserPrincipalName \<String\>\]: The user principal name (UPN) of the user.
 The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
-The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
+The general format is alias@domain, where the domain must be present in the tenant's verified domain collection.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, ' .